-We expect our operating expenses to decrease in 2020 and to increase again in the subsequent years in connection with our ongoing activities.
-In particular, we might conduct a Phase III clinical trial of IFX-1 in patients with HS and we are conducting Phase II clinical trials in AAV and PG and plan to initiate an additional Phase II clinical trial in oncology.
-We also want to continue preclinical development of IFX-2 including a subcutaneous formulation for IFX-2.
-We plan to initiate new research and preclinical development efforts and we may seek marketing approval for any product candidates that we successfully develop and where we receive approval for.
-In case we get regulatory clearance of the FDA, we plan to commence a Phase III program of IFX-1 in HS and currently anticipate that the cost of such program could be in the range of €60 to €80 million.
+We anticipate that our expenses will increase in the next years in connection with our ongoing activities.
+In particular, we anticipate that we will continue and complete Phase II clinical trials in AAV and PG, initiate Phase II clinical development in cSCC, and we will continue to conduct the Phase III part of the clinical trial in severe COVID-19.
+Additionally, we may pursue additional indications as well.
+We also plan to continue preclinical development of IFX-2.
+We plan to initiate new research and preclinical development efforts and we may seek marketing approval for any product candidates that we successfully develop.
+If we initiate a Phase III clinical development program with vilobelimab in HS, additional costs in connection with such development will be incurred.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to establishing sales, marketing, distribution and other commercial infrastructure to commercialize such products.
-Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.
-We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.
+If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce, or eliminate our research and development programs or future commercialization efforts.

-Until such time, if ever, that we can generate substantial product revenues, we expect to finance our cash needs through a combination of equity offerings, debt financings, royalty-based financings, future collaborations, strategic alliances and licensing arrangements.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest will be diluted, and the terms of these securities may include voting or other rights that adversely affect your rights as a common shareholder.
-Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-If we raise funds through additional collaborations, strategic alliances or licensing arrangements with third-parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
+Until such time, if ever, that we can generate substantial product revenues, we expect to finance our cash needs through a combination of equity offerings, debt financings, royalty-based financings, future collaborations, strategic alliances, and licensing arrangements.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, the interest of our current shareholders will be diluted, and the terms of these securities may include voting or other rights that adversely affect your rights as a common shareholder.
+Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, or declaring dividends.
+If we raise funds through additional collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.